Auto

 Then, if your car is getting older or more temperamental, you can book a mini-service to be performed at the same time as your MOT, ensuring that the mechanic will pick up and repair any potential MOT fails before the inspector begins the test.

-Should you be involved in an accident or breakdown and find yourself in a tricky legal situation: accused of parking poorly, of not having your lights on appropriately, or some other ‘you-say-they-say’ situation, then a good verifiable service record could tip the balance in favour of the truth: that your car was in perfect working order as of the date of that service.
+Should you be involved in an accident or breakdown and find yourself in a tricky legal situation: accused of parking poorly, of not having your lights on appropriately, or some other ‘you-say-they-say’ situation, then a good verifiable service record could tip the balance in favor of the truth: that your car was in perfect working order as of the date of that service.

 It can also help you to get good insurance coverage for a reasonable price, as people who attend to the small details of car ownership are more likely to be careful and responsible drivers than those who play fast and loose with the rules.

-So, should you get your car serviced in 2024, despite the rising cost of living?
+So, should you get your car serviced in 2025, despite the rising cost of living?

 The UK has enjoyed vastly improved road safety since the introduction of the MOT test, and many current drivers simply do not know just how bad things were before the government stepped in to insist on vehicles on public roads being in the best possible condition.